rikmwouters/CodacyChallengeH2/README.md

 ## Interacting with the application

 Open another terminal.
-When the application is started, the H2 database is populated with 2 todos.
+The H2 database has been populated with 2 example todos at startup.
 We can view those todos using the cURL command.

 ```
 curl http://localhost:8080/